 XSENSOR has developed gait-measuring technology that sets an industry standard for excellence.
 We understand that assessing and analyzing gait is a crucial tool across all forms of medicine.

-Our proprietary sensor technology allows for greater gait measurement and assessment than any industry competitor, outperforming in both accuracy and detail.
+Our proprietary sensor technology allows for higher precision in gait measurement and assessment than any industry competitor, outperforming in both accuracy and repeatability.
 Our durable high-resolution sensors, made specifically for measuring gait, hold up to the strenuous testing required by gait researchers, podiatrists and physical therapists, and our Pro Foot & Gait Software is imagery and data-rich with easy to use tools and comprehensive analysis.

 Sensor resolution and accuracy are crucial to measuring and analyzing gait correctly.
 Our on-shoe electronics are compact, and the sensors are ultra-thin (with insoles measuring at less than 2mm), making it virtually undetectable, allowing for natural gait while providing the ability for complete and total analysis for both research and athletic performance.
 Our insoles themselves are proven to be hard-wearing with reliable data, showing 5% or less full-scale error after 100,000 loading cycles.

-Each of XSENSOR’s product offerings features dynamic sensing that maintains both flexibility and accuracy.
+Each of XSENSOR’s product offerings features dynamic sensing that maintains both reliability and accuracy.
 These include:

 Whichever product you choose, this technology will help you disseminate gait data in a way that works for you, for your providers, and most importantly, for your patients’ wellbeing.